skyefreeman/HackerNewsKit/README.md

 # HackerNewsKit
-HackerNewsKit is an unofficial iOS API for Hacker News.
+HackerNewsKit is an unofficial iOS API for Hacker News' Firebase REST API.